YggDrazil/FrozenWoW-UISource/README.markdown

-﻿This repo contains the latest WoW UI source code.
+Diese Repository enthält den WoW UI Source Code.
 Branches should reflect the most recent patches to their respective clients (live, PTR and beta).
-Patchnotes are also included, so you can view diffs for them if you're curious how they changed over time before release.
+Patchnotes sind enthalten, so you can view diffs for them if you're curious how they changed over time before release.